Midwest Training and Consulting Services

 Robbie Manufacturing, Lenexa, KS – OSHA Programs and Industrial Hygiene (Noise and Air Sampling)

-Robison Oil – Abilene, KS – SPCC Plan and Integrity Testing
+Robison Oil – Abilene, Kansas – SPCC Plan and Integrity Testing

-ROM Corporation – Belton, MO – Safety and Environmental Assistance
+ROM Corporation – Belton, Missouri – Safety and Environmental Assistance

 Saline County, KS Highway Dept, Salina, Ks – SPCC Plan and Integrity Testing